dokester/BayesicFitting/docs/Dimensions.md

-An [engine](#engine) is an algorithm that moves a [walker](#walker) around within the present likelihood constraint until it is deemed independently distributed with respect to the other walkers and more specificly to the place it started from.
+An [engine](#engine) is an algorithm that moves a [walker](#walker) around within the present likelihood constraint until it is deemed independent and identically distributed with respect to the other walkers and more specificly to the place it started from.

 Each engine is called with the list of walkers and the value of the lowLogLikelihood constraint, `lowL`.
 All engines have attributes like `nstep`